>

 Does the seller still pay the buyer agent fee?

 Often yes — many sellers still offer buyer agent compensation (typically 2–2.5%) to attract more offers.
-When they do, EXL keeps the flat $5,000 and the remaining amount may be returned to you as an estimated closing credit, subject to lender approval.
-If the seller offers $0 buyer compensation, you'd pay the flat $5,000 fee directly.
+When they do, EXL keeps its 1% fee and the remaining amount may be returned to you as an estimated closing credit, subject to lender approval.
+If the seller offers $0 buyer compensation, you'd pay the 1% fee (minimum $3,000) directly.
 This is disclosed upfront in your written Buyer Representation Agreement.

 Will my mortgage lender allow the rebate?